magento/pagebuilder-docs/docs/viewports/how-to-use-viewports.md

 # How to use viewports

-This topic describes how to use viewports to create responsive content types.
+This topic explains how to use viewports to create responsive content types.
+You can use viewports in three ways:

+- Add responsive CSS to content.
+- Add data for content type JavaScript consumption.
+- Add breakpoints for content type fields.

 We will look at how Page Builder's `Products` content type uses viewport data (from `view.xml`) to determine how many products to display at different viewport widths.